Dairy Cow Breeds. Best breeds for a family milk cow.

 The breed produces large framed cattle, with mature cows weigh around 1,400 pounds.

-Choosing a Dairy Cattle Breed Can Seem Overwhelming
+Choosing a Dairy Cow Breed

 The first thing that you need to figure out when you’re considering getting dairy cattle is to decide what the end goal is.
 Do you want milk for your family to drink?
 Do you want to sell milk?
-Or do you want to make cheese, butter sour cream and other dairy products?
+Or do you want to make cheese, butter sour cream, and other dairy products?

-If you are interested in making milk based soaps, check out my article that shows you how to make a lavender goat milk soap in less than five minutes.
+If you are interested in making milk-based soaps, check out my article that shows you how to make a lavender goat milk soap in less than five minutes.

 Once you determine what you want to do with the milk, then you can narrow down your breed options.
 Some breeds are more suited to producing large quantities of milk, like the Holstein.
 This would be a good fit if you plan on selling fresh milk.

 If you want to make butter or cheeses, you may want to consider a breed such as the Guernsey or the Jersey.
-They produce smaller amounts of milk that is rich.
+They produce smaller amounts of milk that are rich.
 You can create more dairy products with their milk.

 Olivia Smart says